wp-plugins/shutter/readme.txt

 [Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers") is a plugin and a suite of add-ons to help easily manage and share your photos.

-Visit [Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers") for more info and [add-ons](http://wpshutter.com/add-ons/ "Shutter Add-ons").
+Visit [Shutter](http://wpshutter.com/ "Shutter - A WordPress Plugin Specifically for Photographers") for more info.

-= Get Involved =
+= Go Pro =

-Shutter is an Open Source project.
-If you are a developer, make sure to check out and contribute to Shutter on the [Shutter GitHub Repository](https://github.com/scottbasgaard/shutter/ "Shutter GitHub Repository").
+Shutter has changed hands, and is now in a transition from the previous format to the new Pro format.
+Those who purchased add-ons from the previous developer are eligible for a 50% discount on any License Level for the new Shutter.

-= Features include: =
+= PRO Features include: =

 * Fully Responsive (Dependent on Theme)
 * Creation of galleries with an unlimited amount of photos.
 * Control of image sizes for thumbnails and full size photos.
 * Shortcodes to embed galleries in various post types.
-* Hooks and a templating system for developers to easily extend.
+* Ability to watermark photos with either text or images
 * and more to come!

 = Available Shortcodes: =